Riding Around with Robby

 I first met Robby Richardson at a planetarium show the summer before seventh grade.
-I thought we’d hit it off — we were both interested in astronomy, both liked Star Wars — but after school began, the bullies started in on him, and like any other middle schooler afraid of being on the wrong side of the playground, I joined in, too. we were merciless, and he transferred to another school the next year.
-I didn’t think much about him until our junior year, when we roomed together at Camp Glisson, a United Methodist camp in Dahlonega.
+I thought we’d hit it off — we were both interested in astronomy, both liked Star Wars — but after school began, the bullies started in on him, and like any other middle schooler afraid of being on the wrong side of the playground, I joined in, too.
+We were merciless, and because of it, he transferred to another school the next year.
+I didn’t think much about him until our junior year in high school, when we roomed together at Camp Glisson, a United Methodist camp in Dahlonega, Georgia.

 But where Robby and I really melded was music.
 We were both obsessed with it and had it booming from speakers wherever we went and wherever we were (yes, through ghetto blasters).
 Living in Appalachia, our only source of new music was a few shelves at Video Unlimited, a video store in nearby Blairsville.
 We’d go there after school every Tuesday to see what the latest releases were, and spent our allowance not on video games but on cassettes.

 We’d also drive to Gainesville, some 90 minutes away, if only to get out of our small town and find a mall where there was a real record store.
 After we took our SATs, we took a trip there; I bought Simple Minds’ Once Upon a Time (which had “Alive and Kicking” on it), and he, in a daring mood, bought So Red the Rose by Duran Duran offshoots Arcadia.
 He always thought I got the best end of the deal, but as I sit here listening to Arcadia, I’m not so sure.
 They both sound pretty good.